AValsamis/AValsamis.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p align="justify"> I am a computer scientist at Process Control & Informatics Unit
-of National Technical University of Athens lead by Prof. Haralambos Sarimveis and a graduate student in Computer Science at the National and Kapodistrian University of Athens.
+of National Technical University of Athens led by Prof. Haralambos Sarimveis and a graduate student in Computer Science at the National and Kapodistrian University of Athens.
 I hold a Bachelor of Computer Science from National and Kapodistrian University of Athens.
 I have been involved in several EU funded projects focusing